OVERVIEW

 • 9 nights stay in an intimate family-run or smallish traditional Japanese lodgings, some with in-house onsens and 4 nights stay in a Japanese Hotel in Kyoto

-• Superb traditional multi-course meals including breakfast every day, 4 dinners and 3 lunches on the Kumano Kodo section and 4 dinners on the Nakasendo section.
+• Traditional Japanese meals for breakfast and dinner each day on the walk, 4 dinners and 3 lunches on the Kumano Kodo section and 4 dinners on the Nakasendo section.
 Please note on dinner free nights there are plenty of excellent restaurants to choose from within walking distance

 • Itineraries can be flexible to shorten some walking days